-Amen.
+"Amen."
 When spoken by God, "Amen" means "it is and shall be so"; "so be it."
 When spoken by man it is a petition meaning, "Let it be."
 Here, in the Lord's Prayer, the word Amen is a word of commitment.
 Therefore, when a man prays "The Lord's Prayer" and closes by saying "Amen" (let it be); he is committing himself to abide by the things which have been prayed.
+An example:

-i.
-Father, I ask for the things I need this day, My (our) bread rests in You.
-Feed my (our) soul (s) and body (ies).
-May this day be plenteous to take care of my (our) physical, mental, emotional, and spiritual well-being.
+Father, I ask for the things I need this day, My bread rests in You.
+Feed my soul and body: May this day be plenteous to take care of my physical, mental, emotional, and spiritual well-being.
 Thank You Lord!
-Forgive me (us) and have mercy upon me (us).
-I choose to forgive others and sincerely release from any hold that I had against (Name).
-In the name of Jesus.
-Lead me (us) from the temptation that may come my way, I don't want to be left to my own self.
-Deliver me (us) from the evil one who goes around like a roaring lion.
+Forgive me and have mercy upon me.
+I choose to forgive others and sincerely release them from any hold that I had against (Name), in the name of Jesus.
+Lead me from the temptation that may come my way, I don't want to be left to my own self.
+Deliver me from the evil one who goes around like a roaring lion.
 Guard me; rescue, and preserve me from the tempter, in Jesus' name.
 You are the source, the possessor, and recipient of Your kingdom.
 I look forward to Your kingdom, Your power and Your glory to rule and reign in not only in my life but in all of mankind.
 Thank You Lord!
 Amen!